hackclub/hackclub/CONTRIBUTING.md

 ## General Guidelines

-- Conversations in pull requests and issues must align with the [hack club code of conduct](https://hackclub.com/conduct/).
+- Conversations in pull requests and issues must align with the [Hack Club code of conduct](https://hackclub.com/conduct/).
 - Please be patient and kind towards maintainers as a lot of them are volunteers.
 - Make sure the pull request or issue doesn't already exist before making it.